belovedpearl/Currency_Converter/README.md

 It takes in the username and opens up the program if the user is registered

 #### Registration Check:
-Users need to register to use this program.This section checks if the username is present on the worksheet attached.
+Users need to register to use this program.This section checks if the username is present on the worksheet attached.If the user is a new user, it automatically registers the user to use the program.

-#### Sign-up Section:
-This section allows new user to register their name to access the program.

 #### Choice Section:
 Users are prompted to choose their desired path of operation to achieve a desired result.